 Results were quite impressive.
-The normal cells showed little change, but within 16 hours, almost all of the cancer cells were dead and only a few normal cells were killed.
+The normal cells showed little change, but within 16 hours, almost all of the cancer cells were dead with only a few normal cells killed.
 Bioengineer Henry Lai believes that because a breast cancer cell contains five to 15 more receptors than normal, it absorbs iron more readily and hence is more susceptible to artemisinin’s attack.

-3. Gets Rid of Parasites
+3. Helps Get Rid of Parasites

 Wormwood is used to eliminate intestinal worms, including pinworms, roundworms and tapeworms.
 Pinworms are the most common worm infection in the U.S. with pinworm eggs spread directly from person to person.
 Roundworms, or nematodes, are parasites that also infect human intestines, and tapeworms are long, flat worms that infect animal and human intestines.

 A 2018 animal study published in the Journal of Helminthology indicates that wormwood induced worm paralysis, death and ultrastructural alternations.